 “Sunstein also believes wrongheaded views can be kept in check.
 Part of the answer is putting people with humility, curiosity, and openness in power.”

 I don’t have any faith in the elitism view that a few very smart people with what Sunstein calls “Liberal paternalism” are the answer to anything.
 I meet too many smart, hardworking, dedicated people every day who go to work with great values and the intent to make things better.
 But, isn’t it interesting that even the “Liberal Parent” says I wouldn’t have to step in and “fix” things if people would simply put leaders in place who have humility as their number one trait.

 Jim Collins in his book Good to Great: Why Some Companies Make the Leap…And Others Don’t identifies the number one trait of great leaders as humility.

-In our book, Trust Me: Developing a Leadership Style People Will Follow, we identify the number one trait of great leaders as humility.
+In my book, Trust Me: Developing a Leadership Style People Will Follow, we identify the number one trait of great leaders as humility.
 None of the other traits work without it.

 Check your ego at the door every morning.
 It will make you a better leader.

 The links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the FTC’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”